medvied/mze/mze.rst

       - The solution MUST be future-proof.
 It MUST be possible to use it in 50 years, regardless of life time of the software the solution is based on.
+    * - R.record.feed
+      - It MUST be possible to have pointers to RSS/Atom, internal (R.update-feed) or external.
+It MUST be possible to aggregate several such records into a single record.
+It MUST be possible to specify update interval etc.

 Design